-Where should you start?
-Although completing an internship is a great way to build skills and expose yourself to new ideas, you can also expand your knowledge through online courses.
-In fact, an April 2020 report from online education platform Udemy showed a 425% increase in enrollments by consumers and a 55% increase in course creation by instructors.
+So, where should you start?
+Although completing an internship is a great way to develop skills and gain exposure to new ideas, you can also expand your knowledge through online courses.

-Check out the low-cost or free opportunities available through the following online learning platforms:
+Check out the low-cost—or in some cases, free—opportunities available through the following online learning platforms:

 - Class Central